Older couple looking at bill

 Should I sign up to a time of use tariff?

-Whether a time of use tariff will suit your household depends on your energy usage and habits.
-For larger households with high energy consumption or those primarily using power during the early evening, a time of use tariff may not be best fit.
+For larger households with high energy consumption or those primarily using energy during the early evening, a time of use tariff may not be the best option.

 Share this article